 If HDF5_DIR is not given, the configuration process will search for an installed HDF5 package in some standard places.
 If HDF5_DIR is set to BUILD an HDF5 installation will be build.
 If the found HDF5 library was built with the external deflate I/O filter, the configuration process also searches for the libz library and adds it to the linker flags.
 You may also point directly to the location of libz.a by setting LIBZ_DIR.
-If the found HDF5 library was built with the external adds it to the szlib library was built with the external szlib I/O filter, the configuration process also searches for the szlib library and adds it to the linker flags.
-You may also point directly to the location of libz.a by setting the location of libsz.a by setting LIBSZ_DIR.
+If the found HDF5 library was built with the external szlib I/O filter, the configuration process also searches for the szlib library and adds it to the linker flags.
+You may also point directly to the location of libsz.a by setting LIBSZ_DIR.
 Note that the option HDF5 = yes/no is depreciated and does not work with thorn ExternalLibraries/HDF5.